By: Gurpreet Singh Samra

 – Professor Harinder Mehboob

 Large portions of the Dasam Granth (around 80%) were surreptitiously inserted by Udasi priests who were trained in Benares (Varanasi).
 One of the main architects of this deception was Mahant Sukha Singh who was the author of Gurbilas Dasvin Patshahi.
 He was also an author of the fake granth: Sarbloh Granth.
-This charlatan Sukha Singh was on the payroll of the English and was provided with a weekly ration of opium by the English.
+Sukha Singh was on the payroll of the British East India Company and was provided with prostitutes from Calcutta as well as a weekly ration of opium by the English.
+This was the condition of this fake takht.
 The story of this priest is recounted here: The Dasam Granth For Dummies.

-In the vein of this discussion, it is worth recounting that Guru Gobind Singh Ji never attended at the ‘Golden Temple’.
+In the vein of this discussion, it is worth recounting that neither Guru Gobind Singh Ji nor Guru Tegh Bahadur ever attended at the ‘Golden Temple’.
 The reason was that the ‘Temple’ was at this time occupied by Udasi priests, followers of Baba Sri Chand under the patronage and protection of the Mughal Emperor.

 In the eighteenth and nineteenth centuries these Udasi priests made a concerted effort to gain control of the Sikh religious institutions.
-Sir John Malcolm who visited Amritsar in the early 1800’s observed these Udasi priests outside the ‘Golden Temple’ and commented in his book that these priests would change the Sikh religion (see: The Dasam Granth For Dummies).
+Sir John Malcolm who visited Amritsar in the early 1800’s observed these Udasi priests outside the ‘Golden Temple’ and commented in his book, A Sketch Of The Sikhs, that these priests would change the Sikh religion (see: The Dasam Granth For Dummies).

-This extract is from the dossier presented by Singh Sahib Professor Darshan Singh Ji to the Jathedar of the Akal Takht upon being summoned to Amritsar for excommunication. (corrected for grammar)
+This extract is from the dossier presented by Singh Sahib Professor Darshan Singh Ji to the Jathedar of the Akal Takht upon being summoned to Amritsar for excommunication. (it is corrected for grammar)

 The entire dossier is available here: http://ggsacademy.com/panthicvichar/dasamgranth/edict